near/docs/docs/4.tools/near-api-js/faq.md

 Interaction with the wallet is only possible in a web-browser because Near’s Wallet is web-based.
 The difference between `Account` and `ConnectedWalletAccount` is mostly about the way it signs transactions.
 The `ConnectedWalletAccount` uses the wallet to approve transactions.
 Under the hood the `ConnectedWalletAccount` inherits and overrides some methods of `Account`.

+### How to create implicit accounts?

+You can read about it in the article about [Implicit Accounts](https://docs.near.org/integrator/implicit-accounts).

 ---